SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 9. Transport Instructions

 The festival agrees to cover the cost of shipping and insuring prints in both directions.
-The exceptions are shipment to or from other festivals, in which case standard practice of cost sharing will apply, and short films, in which case the festival only covers the cost for returning the print.
+The exceptions are shipment to or from other festivals, in which case standard practice of cost sharing will apply.
 All prints will be returned to the address indicated by the sender within three weeks of the last day of the festival.

 In case of loss or damage to a print, the obligation of the festival is limited to compensating the producer or distributor only to the cost of making a new print.
 Prints are fully insured during the period of possession by the Oldenburg International Film Festival, normal wear and tear excepted.